Vic Windsor: Storylines

-In June 1994, Viv's ex-husband and Scott's real father, Reg Dawson (Niven Boyd) arrived in the village.
+Viv's ex-husband and Scott's father, Reg Dawson (Niven Boyd) later arrived in the village.
 He took Viv hostage along with Shirley Turner (Rachel Davies) at Home Farm.
 Vic panicked and repeatedly tried to break through the police lines to get to Viv.
-He was relieved when Viv was brought out of the house alive, although Shirley has been killed.
+He was relieved when Viv was brought out of the house alive, although Shirley had been killed.
 Reg had been shot dead by the police and in his will left money to Viv on condition that she divorce Vic but she refused.

-In 1996, Scott became more troublesome and started skipping school, stealing money, bought a shotgun from Butch Dingle (Paul Loughran) and accidentally shot Donna in the face whilst Vic was struggling to take the gun off him.
+Scott then became more troublesome and started skipping school, stealing money, bought an air rifle from Butch Dingle (Paul Loughran) and accidentally shot Donna in the face whilst Vic was struggling to take the gun off him.
 When Vic declared Scott was "no son of his", he left to join the army.
 The Windsors also faced competition from the Dingles when they opened up a fry up shop on a truck outside the post office.
-In 1997, Vic was shocked when Kelly started a relationship with her teacher Tom Bainbridge.
+Vic was shocked when Kelly started a relationship with her teacher Tom Bainbridge.
 Despite Tom nearly being the same age as him, Vic supported his daughter's decision and comforted Kelly when she returned and revealed that Tom had cheated on her with another pupil.
-The same year, Viv embarked on an affair with Terry Woods (Billy Hartman) after taking up salsa dancing classes with him, and she and Vic separated when the truth came out.
+Around the same time, Viv embarked on an affair with Terry Woods (Billy Hartman) after taking up salsa dancing classes with him, and she and Vic separated when the truth came out.

-On Viv's 41st birthday in May 1997 she and Vic reconciled.
+On Viv's 41st birthday she and Vic reconciled.
 On Christmas Day 1998, the family went out to have dinner at The Woolpack.
 After Alan Turner (Richard Thorp) explained that he was running out of food due to the unexpected large turn out, Vic returned to the shop to get some puddings to give to Alan.
 However criminal Billy Hopwood (David Crellin), broke into the post office armed with a shotgun, intending to rob from the safe.
 Vic tried to seize the gun from Billy and there was a brief struggle in which Vic fell against some shelves, seriously injuring himself.
 Vic pleaded with Billy, who had also been injured, to call him an ambulance but he ran off.
 Back at The Woolpack, Viv had been going to find Vic, but found more interest in listening to gossip about Eric Pollard (Chris Chittell).
 Terry went to the post office instead and discovered Vic, already dead.
 Terry called the police and ambulance and informed Viv and Kelly of Vic's death.